-Lab of Wofgang Liedtke MD.
+Lab of Wolfgang Liedtke MD.
 PhD.

-understanding sensory trasduction and pain
+understanding sensory transduction and pain

-The sensory system most pertinent for our mission is the nociceptive system of the nervous system, which is necessary to evoke pain in conscious animals including humans, yet directs aversive behavior in virtually all animals that have a nervous system.
+The sensory system most pertinent for our mission is the nociceptive system, which is necessary to evoke pain in conscious animals including humans, yet directs aversive behavior in virtually all animals that have a nervous system.
 Because of the relevance for pain and nociception, besides tonicity and mechanical stimuli, pathophysiologically relevant modulatory co-stimuli such as inflammatory mediators are also being considered.
 Finally, neural transmission mechanisms of such stimuli are also being explored.

 Copyright @WLiedtke 2015